-Building from the Praxis approach utilised within the School of Architecture and Design, this module completes the conceptual thread of modules which connect a Professional practice suite through from LAN4002 Skills and LAN5002 Practice, developing and integrating industry aligned skills and approaches, preparing you for entry into competitive professional contexts after study.
+Building from the Praxis approach utilised within the School of Architecture and Design, this module completes the conceptual thread of modules which connect a Professional practice suite through from Skills and Praxis, developing and integrating industry aligned skills and approaches, preparing you for entry into competitive professional contexts after study.
 A fundamental aspect of the module is to increase your self-reliance and confidence in communicative approaches and contextual understanding of their application.

 Major Project: Deliver

 Through the production of a masterplan, students will refine a set of complex physical and cultural site specific issues, to define creative and sophisticated solutions.
 This will demonstrate the broad range of technical and communicative skills, as well as a breadth and depth of understanding in creative design, process and context, aspects which make up the core areas of Landscape Architecture.